oacore/ACT2/README.md

 # ACT2
 This repository contains the ACT2 multi-disciplinary citation classification dataset published in (S.N.
-Kunnath et al., submitted to LREC2022).
+Kunnath et al., in preparation).
 ### Data
 The released data comprises
 - the main dataset `ACT2_dataset.tsv`.